AdobeDocs/analytics-2.0-apis/tags.md

   -d '{REQUESTJSON}'
 ```
 The above curl command requests the following:
-* Deletes all tags from list of component ids
+* Removes all tags from list of component ids

 ### Example Response